jessestimpson/stimpson-io/priv/posts/2025/05-19-break-the-rules-test-your-implementation-details.md

 ## Conclusion

 Remember that simply unit testing the inputs and outputs of a pure function is the gold standard.
 You should only resort to other techniques when you have no other options.
 Once you identify an important low-level operation that is implicitly part of your API contract, give the `:trace` module a try.
-Used sparingly, it can be a powerful tool to make your application more robust, and will serve you well especially during refactoring sessions.
+Used sparingly, it can be a powerful tool to make your application more robust, and will serve you well especially during a refactor.

 ## Appendix - alternative approaches